agni-datta/csLaTeX/tcscrypto/README.md

 title: A LaTeX Package for Typesetting Theoretical CS and Cryptography (`tcscrypto.sty`)
-linter-yaml-title-alias: A LaTeX Package for Typesetting Theoretical CS and Cryptography (`tcscrypto.sty`) date created: Thursday, August 8th 2024, 15:30:01 date modified: Friday, January 17th 2025, 18:54:49
+linter-yaml-title-alias: A LaTeX Package for Typesetting Theoretical CS and Cryptography (`tcscrypto.sty`) date created: Thursday, August 8th 2024, 15:30:01 date modified: Thursday, January 23rd 2025, 13:22:38
-aliases: [A LaTeX Package for Typesetting Theoretical CS and Cryptography (`tcscrypto.sty`)]
+aliases: A LaTeX Package for Typesetting Theoretical CS and Cryptography (`tcscrypto.sty`)
 ---

 # A LaTeX Package for Typesetting Theoretical CS and Cryptography (`tcscrypto.sty`)